 Electric car batteries can be repurposed for other applications such as solar energy storage and data center backup.
-After that, as Volkswagen and Tesla are now doing, they can then be recycled for the materials such as lithium and cobalt which can be extracted and reused.
+After that, companies such as Redwood Materials are able to extract over 95% of the metals to be reused in making new batteries.